 Let’s answer some questions about Business Associates and their role in HIPAA Compliance.

 The Two HIPAA-Responsible Groups: Covered Entities and Business Associates

 There are two groups responsible for HIPAA compliance: Covered Entities and Business Associates.
 Most Covered Entities* have direct contact with patients.
-Business Associates don’t see patients, but they have access to Protected Health Information (PHI).
+Business Associates don’t see patients, but they maintain or have access to Protected Health Information (PHI).

 Question: Define “Business Associate.”

 Answer: Business associates are vendors (to a covered entity) that “create, receive, maintain or transmit” protected health information (PHI), while performing a service involving the PHI.

 - E-prescribing services

 - Subcontractor providing remote backup services of patient information for an IT contractor – business associate

 Note: If a business associate delegates an activity to another entity, then that entity is considered a subcontractor business associate – all the same rules apply.